 The Judicial Educator consists of 23 modules that educate students who are involved in disciplinary problems on your campus.
 Randomly generated automatic testing is built into each module.
 When a student successfully completes the module by passing a test, the subscribing university/college is notified via email or by checking a data base where all their completion information is stored.

-This service has been designed for responsive/reactive education only.
+This service has been designed for reactive conduct education only.